-- You are being treated for torn cartilage and the MRI shows mild to moderate OA with bone marrow edema.
+- You received treatment for a torn cartilage, and the MRI shows mild to moderate OA with bone marrow edema.

-- You have previously undergone arthroscopic surgery to repair the damaged meniscus, but your pain fails to improve.
+- You have previously undergone arthroscopic surgery to repair the damaged meniscus, but your pain has not decreased.

-- You have been diagnosed with mild to moderate OA, but your symptoms are not improving with injections – either cortisone or hyaluronic acid.
+- You have been diagnosed with mild to moderate OA, but your symptoms are not improving with either cortisone or hyaluronic acid injections.